neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 then the "remote_host_id" and "remote_host_username" options are also required (see example below).

 The options "use_ephys", "use_behav"... are used to set the data types used on the local PC.
-If these are not set to True, it will not be possible to make data_type directories of this type.
+If these are not set to True, it will not be possible to make data_type folders of this type.
 This option is useful if there are dedicated machines for collection of different data types.

 Finally, the settings "overwrite_old_files_on_transfer", "transfer_verbosity" and "show_transfer_progress" determine